jdelkins/pia-tools/README.md

    whatever) on the firewall host, and configure the server to listen on PIA's assigned port.

-4. Every 15 minutes or so (presumably using `cron` or similar), run `pia-portforward -ifname <interface> -refresh` in order to refresh the port forwarding assignment.
+4. Every 15 minutes or so (using `cron` or similar), run `pia-portforward -ifname <interface> -refresh` in order to refresh the port forwarding assignment.
 If not, PIA may reclaim the port for another customer.

 ## TODO

-- [ ] Make `systemd.service` and `systemd.timer`files for various phases of
-  the tunnel lifecycle
+- [x] Make `systemd.service` and `systemd.timer`files for various phases of the tunnel lifecycle
-- [ ] Test under more scenarios
+- [x] Test under more scenarios
 - [ ] Implement PIA's dynamic IP (DIP) feature